gmetais/analyze-image/README.md

         imageExcessiveDensity: {
             displayDensity: // [number] The current density of the image on the screen
-            recommendedMaxDensity: // [number] The density above which the human eye hardly sees a difference },
+            recommendedMaxDensity: // [number] The density above which the human eye hardly sees a difference
+            recommendedWidth: // [number] Corresponding dimensions in pixels
+            recommendedHeight: // [number] Corresponding dimensions in pixels
+            fileSize: // [number] Weight of the reference image (using imageScaledDown image if exists)
+            newFileSize: // [number] Weight in bytes after resizing

+        },
         // Appears only if the image could be significantly smaller if re-encoded in a new format (WebP or AVIF)
         imageOldFormat: {